Leo-Simpson/c-lasso/paper/paper.md

 # Import the main class of the package
 from classo import classo_problem

-# Define a c-lasso problem instance with default setting, given data X,y, and C.
+# Define a c-lasso problem instance with default setting,
+# given data X, y, and constraints C.
 problem  = classo_problem(X,y,C)

 # Add possible modifications of the problem instance